ls1intum/Artemis/docs/user/lectures.rst

 Instructors
 ^^^^^^^^^^^
-Instructors can upload lecture slides and integrate online resources, video streams or lecture recordings.
+Instructors can upload files, such as lecture slides, and partition the lecture's content into individual lecture units.
-This material can be grouped into logical lecture units.
+Lecture units can consist of files, text, external links, videos or livestreams (e.g., lecture recordings).
-To directly link the the necessary knowledge to its application, regular course exercises can be made part of lectures, too.
+To directly link the necessary knowledge to its application, regular course exercises can be added to the lecture as a unit, too.
-Instructors can also define learning goals so that students can easier keep track of the knowledge they should have after working with those lecture materials.
+Instructors can also define learning goals so that students can keep track of the knowledge they should have after working with those lecture materials.

 On the course management site, clicking on |lectures-management-btn| opens the following page for managing lectures.

 |lectures-management|